thomasabishop/systems-obscure/src/posts/reading-2022.md

 This year I read twenty-two books in total.
 Before I go into the specific books, I'll note some themes.

-Earlier in the year, I spent a fair amount of time reading about western political history, specifically the English Civil War and the period from the accession of James I in 1603 to the "Glorious Revolution" of 1688.
+Earlier in the year, I spent time reading about western political history, specifically the English Civil War and the period from the accession of James I in 1603 to the "Glorious Revolution" of 1688.

-This is part of a broader objective of mine to understand the historical trajectory of capitalism.
-I want to chart its emergence and evolution by studying history at the following key junctures: the English Civil War and the emergence of parliamentary democracy from feudal absolute monarchy; the American Revolution and War of Independence; the development of British and European imperialism and its system of colonial extraction, enslavement and dispossession; the French Revolution and Enlightenment; and land enclosure and the Industrial Revolution.
+This is part of a broader objective to understand the historical trajectory of capitalism.
+I want to understand its emergence and evolution by studying history at the following key junctures: the English Civil War and the development of parliamentary democracy from feudal absolute monarchy; the American Revolution and War of Independence; the development of British and European imperialism and its system of colonial extraction, enslavement and dispossession; the French Revolution and Enlightenment; and land enclosure and the Industrial Revolution.

-This will probably take many years but I now feel I have a better grasp of the development of English democracy and the Liberal principles that shaped it and which continue to be touchstones in contemporary capitalist discourse.
+This will take many years but I now feel I have a better grasp of the development of English democracy and the Liberal principles that shaped it and which continue to be touchstones in contemporary capitalist discourse.

-Other than history and politics I read a great deal of science fiction as always.
-I had quite a challenging year in my personal life and I'll often binge on SF novels as it helps me to escape stressful realities.

-Let's go through the books...

 ## Dorinda Outram, The Enlightenment (2013)

 This was a short primer designed for undergraduate students.
 The key aspects I recall are the contradictions between the ideals of the key figures and the actual social and political realities they were prepared to abide, such the existence of slavery and the subjugation of women.
-Also interesting was the debate over the extent to which the violence of the French Revolution (typically viewed as closing the Enlightenment) was a consequence or a corruption of the radical debates that preceded it.
+Also interesting was the debate over whether the violence of the French Revolution was a consequence or a corruption of the radical ideas that preceded it.

 ## James Lovelock, Gaia (1979)

-Lovelock died shortly after I finished this.
-An interesting figure not afraid to question scientific orthodoxy.
-The main thing I took from my reading was an awareness of the technical problem of how to remotely determine whether a planet supports life.
-If you can't visit an exoplanet because of the distances involved, how might you detect biosignatures?
+The main thing I took from this book was an awareness of the technical problem of how to remotely determine whether a planet supports life.
+If you can't visit an planet because of the distances involved, how might you detect biosignatures?
 It was whilst working on this problem for NASA that Lovelock (in collaboration with Lynn Margullis) conceived of the Earth as a self-sustaining complex system over and above its specific subsystems (soil, tides, weather, geology, organic evolution etc).

 ## Ananyo Bhattacharya, The Man from the Future (2021)

 This biography of John von Neumann comprehensively validates the author's thesis that he was the single most important scientist of the 20th century in terms of sheer breadth and contemporary relevance.
 It offers a compelling and fairly comprehensible account of his contributions to pure mathematics, quantum physics, computer science, economics, artificial intelligence and the theory of cellular automata.
-It was also interesting to learn how his right-wing geopolitical stance derived from his early experiences as a bourgeois during the Bolshevik terror of Bela Kun in Hungary
+It was also interesting to learn how his right-wing attitudes to geopolitics derived from his early experiences as a bourgeois during the Bolshevik terror of Bela Kun in Hungary

 ## Nicolo Machiavelli, The Prince (1532)